TopQuark12/siglentRust/README.md

 # siglentRust
 Control Siglent Devices in Rust

-Early beta, only tested on SDS2000X HD, probably broken on 8 bit scopes.
+Early beta, only tested on SDS2000X HD and SDS2000X Plus.
+SCPI implementation is hopelessly broken on early firmware versions for the devices, make sure you have the latest version of the device firmware when using this code.

 ## Build instructions